01-edu/public/subjects/java/checkpoints/spiral-matrix/README.md

 ### Instructions

-Create a class `SpiralMatrix` that provides a method to generate a matrix filled with elements from 1 to n\*n in spiral order, given an integer n.
+Create a class `SpiralMatrix` that provides a method to generate a matrix filled with elements from 1 to n\*n in spiral order, given an integer n where n > 0.

 ### Expected Class